 For now, click the add tokens button.
 You can now create a token for each participant.
 By default, the token has three attributes with information on the participant, containing first name, last name and email address.
 The other fields are used within the system to keep track of email address validity, invitation and reminder emails, validity periods, etc. You do not have to enter anything other then the names and email address, although you might want to define a period of validity.

 If you already have some more information about your participants that you would like to add to the tokens, you can do this with custom attributes.
+See the ‘custom attributes’ section below.

 Once your token table is ready, you need to generate the actual tokens, if you have not set them manually.
 Click the generate tokens button (the sprocket icon) to have LimeSurvey generate a random 15 character token for each participant.
+This is the ‘access code’ respondents have to enter to fill out a survey.
+If you send invitations through LimeSurvey it is automatically added and respondents should never have to fill it out themselves.
+However, you could also create them yourselves.
+One example where this might be useful is if respondents can also fill out a paper survey, and the LimeSurvey token needs to match the survey code of the paper version.

 Rather then manually sending each participant an invitation to the survey with their personal token, LimeSurvey allows you to send a batch of automatically generated invitation emails, as well as reminders.